redhat-openstack/website/source/uncategorized/tripleo-cli.html.md

       tuskar plan-patch -A $ATTRIBUTE1=$VALUE1 -A $ATTRIBUTE2=$VALUE2 ... $PLAN_ID

+A full list of the attributes and their current values can be seen in the output of `tuskar plan-show overcloud`

 **TODO: Get the user a full list of required attributes.**

 At this stage we can use the attributes to control the flavor used by each role.